Palazzo Medici Riccardi: Architecture

-The palazzo is divided into different floors.
-The ground floor contains two courtyards, chambers, anti-chambers, studies, lavatories, kitchens, wells, secret and public staircases and on each floor there are other rooms meant for family.
+The piano nobile had three apartments, each of four main rooms (sala, camera, anticamera, scriptoio), and the chapel.
+Another apartment suite on the floor above was probably for guests, and there was a summer apartment suite on the ground floor.
+The ground floor contains two courtyards, chambers, antechambers, studies, lavatories, kitchens, wells, secret and public staircases.

 Reception

 Regardless of its purposely plain exterior, the building well reflects the accumulated wealth of the Medici family.
 The fifteen-year-old Galeazzo Maria Sforza was entertained in Florence on 17 April 1459, and left a letter describing, perhaps in the accomplished terms of a secretary, the all-but-complete palazzo, where his whole entourage was nobly accommodated:

 Niccolò de' Carissimi, one of Galeazzo Maria's counsellors, furnished further details of the rooms and garden:

 Furthermore, Cosimo received the young Sforza in a chapel "not less ornate and handsome than the rest of the house".

-Artwork
+Art

-Perhaps the most important section of the palace is the Magi Chapel, famously frescoed by Benozzo Gozzoli, who completed it around 1459.
+The many portable artworks of the highest quality that were in the palace during the Medici years have long been removed; most are now still in Florence in museums.
+The most important section of the palace with wall-paintings is the Magi Chapel, famously frescoed by Benozzo Gozzoli, who completed it around 1459.
 Gozzoli adorned the frescos with a wealth of anecdotal detail and portraits of members of the Medici family and their allies, along with Byzantine emperor John VIII Palaiologos and Holy Roman Emperor Sigismund of Luxemburg parading through Tuscany in the guise of the Three Wise Men.
-Regardless of its biblical allusions, many of the depictions allude to the Council of Florence (1438-1439), an event that brought prestige to both Florence and the Medici.
+Regardless of its biblical allusions, many of the depictions allude to the Council of Florence (1438–1439), an event that brought prestige to both Florence and the Medici.

-The chapel also used to host Filippo Lippi's Adoration in the Forest as its altarpiece.
+The chapel also used to have Filippo Lippi's Adoration in the Forest as its altarpiece.
 Lippi's original is now in Berlin, while a copy by a follower of Lippi has replaced the original.

 Other decorations of the palazzo included two lunettes by Filippo Lippi, depicting Seven Saints and the Annunciation, both now at the National Gallery, London.

-Work by Donatello was also displayed in the Palazzo, namely the statues David, displayed in the courtyard, and Judith and Holofernes, displayed in the garden.
+Work by Donatello was also displayed in the Palazzo, namely the statues David, in the courtyard, and Judith and Holofernes, in the garden.